Evicting a Tenant in Wales: A Complete Guide

 If negotiation and mediation aren’t working, and you want your tenant to leave, you will need to serve a notice of eviction under the act, specifying the date by which the contract holder should vacate the premises.

 Be aware that landlords can only take eviction proceedings if they have followed the correct procedures and fulfilled their obligations to contract holders.
 These include supplying an up-to-date energy performance certificate (EPC), electrical installation condition report (EICR) and gas safety certificate – as well as using a tenancy deposit scheme to protect the contract holder’s deposit.
-You must also register as a landlord with Rent Smart Wales and obtain any necessary licences.

 2. Choose the correct notice